Woo, you’ve finally decided to take the plunge and start a freelance writing career! Congrats!

 There’s just something about business cards that make you feel so official, am I right?
 You may shy away from investing in business cards since you’re working online, but I recommend purchasing a batch.
 I firmly believe all freelancers should carry business cards on them at all times because you never know who you might run in to.

-One of the things I recommend to new freelance writers is to tell everyone and they’re mother about their new business venture.
+One of the things I recommend to new freelance writers is to tell everyone and their mother about their new business venture.
 Whether family members, friends, or your dentist, you never know where you will find a connection to a potential client.
 So, invest in business cards and hand them out whenever you can!

 Now, Get Started!